indrayam/coding-nerd-notes/modern-java/README.md

   + ✅ *Commit:*
     - Git/GitHub using IntelliJ IDEA
   + ✅ *Build:*
-    - Kotlin DSL
+    - Groovy DSL
     - Multi-Modules Gradle Project
   + ✅ *Package:*
     - Use Spring Boot to create optimized Docker images for SB projects
-    - Dockerfile with the smallest size
+    - Use Dockerfile, as opposed to buildpacks (for now)
     - Use .dockerignore
-    - Learn dive
+    - Use dive
   + Non-Standard Open-Source Java SDKs:
     - Lombok
     - ✅ SL4J with Logback